Skip to main content

 Creating Projects

-Projects let you manage teams and issues within your Workspace.
-After creating your Workspace, you will need to create a new project.
+Projects let you manage teams and issues within your workspace.
+After creating your workspace, you will need to create a new project.

 • If you want to invite other members to a project, you'll need to first add them to a workspace and give them access directly under Project settings after they have been invited.